aehils/diy-redis/README.md

 ## Acknowledgements

 This project was inspired by the "Build Your Own Redis" tutorial series at https://build-your-own.org/redis/.
-The implementation follows the guidance provided in the tutorial but with custom modifications and enhancements.
+My implementation follows the guidance provided in the tutorial but with my own spin on things.
+Please enjoy!
+Feedback is always welcome.